The back story

 Step 2: Clean the backlog

-I spent 2ish hours digging into the loooong backlog of requests, fixes, and ideas that we had accumulated over the year prior.
-This wasn’t glamorous work, but it was really needed to get started and make sure we were covering our bases.
+I spent 2ish hours digging into the loooong backlog of requests, fixes, and ideas that we had accumulated.
+This wasn’t glamorous work, but it was really needed to weed through the things that were too granular.
 Here, I made some executive decisions about things that would be left out.

-→ NICE TO HAVE (actually, these cards didn’t even make the cut and were eliminated)
+- Nice to have (actually, these cards didn’t even make the cut)

 Step 3: Sync-Up

 Before digging in deep with each team, I used 20 minutes of one of our alignment meetings (a weekly meeting where one representative from each team attends) to agree at a high level about the “must have” projects and dividing them into priority levels.
-It’s key here that these were just 20-30 broad themes and not the detailed tasks and work that would come next.
+It’s key here that these were just 20-30 broad themes and not the detailed tasks.

 I converted the online lists into squares of paper, each one with a task written on it.
 (Again, a bit of a time commitment, but it was worth it!)
-Say we ended with 75 paper squares categorized into the five groups I mentioned above.
+Let’s say we ended with 75 paper squares categorized into the five groups pictured above.
 Each of the groups were color coded and laid out on tables.
-Then, per group, each person in the room would get a marker and responded (silently!) to the following:
+Then, per group, each person in the room got a marker and responded (silently!) to the following:

-From there the team would have to agree on and order every single task into a true priority list from 1-75.
+From there the team had to agree on and order every single task into a true priority list from 1-75.